 Students who are undecided about their major are encouraged to complete a fourth semester of a second language.
 CAC offers Spanish, French, Sign Language and other Foreign Languages and Literatures.
 Contact an academic advisor for assistance.

-Students must earn a grade of "C" or better in each A.A.
-Degree required course.

-Students must earn a minimum of 20 credits from CAC which includes the AGEC-A requirements.
+- A grade of "C" or better in each A.A.
+Degree required course. - A minimum of 20 credits from CAC which includes the AGEC-A requirements.

 The Associate of Arts Degree requires 60-64 semester credits.